faezeshrf/Brain-Tumors-MRI-Segmentation-_-U-Net/README.md

-# Brain-Tumors-MRI-Segmentation | U-Net Architecture

-# 🧠 Brain Tumor Segmentation (BraTS20, U-Net with Keras/TensorFlow)
+#  Brain Tumor Segmentation (BraTS20, U-Net with Keras/TensorFlow)

-## 📌 Project Overview
+##  Project Overview
 This repository contains my work on **brain tumor segmentation** using the [BraTS2020 dataset](https://www.med.upenn.edu/cbica/brats2020/).
 The model is based on a **U-Net architecture** implemented in TensorFlow/Keras, trained on multimodal MRI scans (FLAIR, T1ce, etc.).